Cheap Car Insurance in 2026: How to Find Affordable Coverage

 State Est. Monthly Full Coverage Est. Annual Full Coverage vs. National Average

-Nevada and Louisiana top multiple 2026 analyses for most expensive full coverage, driven by fraud, high accident rates, and costly litigation.
+Nevada and Louisiana top 2026 analyses for the most expensive full coverage, driven by fraud, high accident rates, and costly litigation.
 Florida continues to face structural market challenges that keep premiums persistently high.
 For more context on what's driving these costs, see our guide on car insurance rate increases in 2026.

 Pincher's Pro Tip